 Georgia FBLA has a rich and successful FBLA history.
 We have had several national officers and numerous national winners over the past 70 years.

-Keerti Soundappan was elected as the 2018-19 FBLA National Secretary and is the 17th national officer from Georgia FBLA!
+Deborah Jacklin was elected as the 2022-23 FBLA National Southern Region Vice President and is the 19th national officer from Georgia FBLA!